ovh/docs/pages/web/web-paas/languages-java/migration/guide.en-ie.md

 1\.
 [A Java version](../#supported-versions), e,g.: `java:11`

 2\.
-[The build defines what happens when building the application](../../configuration-app/build#build), This build process will typically generate an executable file such as a uber-jar e.g.: `mvn clean package`
+[Hooks define what happens when building the application](../../configuration-app/hooks).
+This build process typically generates an executable file such as a uber-jar e.g.: `mvn clean package`

 3\.
-[The commands key defines the command to launch the application](../../configuration-app/web#commands).
+[The commands key defines the command to launch the application](../../configuration-app/app-reference#commands).
 E.g.:  `java -jar file.jar`

 4\.
 In the start's command needs to receive the port where the application will execute thought the `PORT` environment.
 That is trivial if your application follows the port bind principle.
 E.g.: `java -jar jar --port=$PORT`

 > [!primary]
 > Be aware that after the build, it creates a read-only system.
-You have the [mount option to create a writable folder](../../configuration-app/storage#mounts).
+You have the [mount option to create a writable folder](../../configuration-app/app-reference#mounts).
 >
 ### Route